Winston-Hsiao/shortlink/README.md

 # shortlink
 By Winston Hsiao

 April 2023

-Built and Tested with Ruby v3.2.2 and Rails v7.0.4.3 on a 2021 M1 MacBook Pro
+Built and Tested with Ruby v3.2.2 and Rails v7.0.4.3

 ## Setup/How to Run
 Instructions for Mac